Destinations Greece The Cyclades Mykonos

 Mykonos

-The half-day sailing trip that pairs the UNESCO Delos site with a swim off the uninhabited Rhenia islet — one of the quietest swim stops in this part of the Cyclades.
-Small-boat operators leave from Mykonos Old Port and Tourlos; the small six-passenger gozzo trips cost more per head than the group catamarans, and both beat the 50-passenger party boats.
+The half-day sailing trip that pairs the UNESCO Delos site with a swim off the uninhabited Rhenia islet, one of the quietest swim stops in this stretch of the Cyclades.
+Small-boat operators leave from Mykonos Old Port and Tourlos; the six-passenger gozzo trips cost more per head than the group catamarans, and both beat the 50-passenger party boats.
 Skip those.

 Small boat onlyFrom Old Port or TourlosPair with Delos